Gloucestershire badger cull ends as targets missed

-"They should have acted sooner and it is deeply regrettable that hundreds of badgers in Gloucestershire and Somerset have already paid for this ill-conceived policy with their lives."'Bad for badgers'
+"They should have acted sooner and it is deeply regrettable that hundreds of badgers in Gloucestershire and Somerset have already paid for this ill-conceived policy with their lives."

 Ian Johnson from the National Farmers Union (NFU) said the company carrying out the cull had done an "extremely good job".